adriangrepo/fruit-juice/readme.md

 Fruity fusion fruit juice landing page

-Using Gemini 2.5 with Cline and OpenRouter in VSCode - can noe generate a wedsite without knowing any html, css or javascript
+Using Gemini 2.5 with Cline and OpenRouter in VSCode - can now generate a wewsite without knowing any html, css or javascript

 ![Juice](images/Landing_Page.jpeg)